Informed Delivery: 12M Consumers and Growing

 Today, approximately 12 million consumers are currently using Informed Delivery, with 2 million of those users joining in July and August 2018, alone.

 BTW – I love having Informed Delivery.
 I like having the preview of my mail, especially when I’m travelling.
 Last week I got an image from Macy’s, where I was able to click right into their catalog, which is truly one of the benefits of this new option.
 Great for branding, great for visibility – it’s a fabulous product with limitless potential.
+For business owners wanting to find out more information, Click HERE to check out the USPS Informed Delivery Guide.

-You can sign up for it HERE
+If you aren’t already signed up for Informed Delivery, you can sign up for it HERE